AdobeDocs/analytics.en/help/import/data-connectors/c-contactlab-data-connector-for-adobe-analytics/contactlab-deploying-the-integration.md

    1. Under **[!UICONTROL Your Segments]**, select any custom segments that you would like to include in this integration.
 You can create additional custom segments under the admin panel.
    1. Under **[!UICONTROL Access Requests]**, check the box to allow product information to be exported to ContactLab in daily remarketing segments.
    1. Rename calculated metrics as needed.
-   1. Configure whether you will collect ID’s by manually updating your Analytics collection code or by using the automated solution.
-If you select **[!UICONTROL Automated Solution]**, you must include the parameters that are used in email links to pass ID’s.
+   1. Configure whether you will collect ID's by manually updating your Analytics collection code or by using the automated solution.
+If you select **[!UICONTROL Automated Solution]**, you must include the parameters that are used in email links to pass ID's.
 1. Review all configuration items and click **[!UICONTROL Activate Now]**.

 ## Verify the Integration{#verifying-the-integration}